development6601/test-react-todo/README.md

 ## 📖 Description

-The directory . is a temporary location for files related to a repository, likely used during a build, cloning, or other development process.
+The directory . is a temporary repository for project files, likely related to a specific build or operation.

 This project demonstrates modern JavaScript development practices with a well-organized codebase structure.
 It includes implementation files.